Finland

 Overview

-Iron ore mining in Finland dates back to the 16th century and up until 20 years ago that country’s mining industry was dominated by domestic players, often heavily supported by Finnish government agencies.
+Iron ore mining in Finland dates back to the 16th century and up until 25 years ago the country’s mining industry was dominated by domestic players, often heavily supported by Finnish government agencies.
 Today, the country hosts a large presence of international companies and currently exports commercial quantities of iron, copper, nickel, lead and zinc, amongst others.
-Finland is also Europe’s largest producer of gold and chromium, has the largest cobalt reserves in Europe and is known to have considerable lithium deposits.
-‘Green Mining’ is currently a major programme initiative for the Finnish government which is exploring improvements in the use of technology and research to lessen the environmental impacts of mining activities.
+Finland is also one of Europe’s largest nickel producers and has the largest cobalt reserves in Europe.
+It is also a major copper producer and seen as having strong ‘battery minerals’ potential.
+Green mining and sustainability are currently major programme initiatives for the Finnish government which is exploring improvements in the use of technology and research to lessen the environmental impacts of mining activities and conducting legislative amendments to increase sustainable practises and meet climate objectives.
+The government is also taking steps to meet the requirements of the Critical Raw Materials Act 2024 (CRMA).
+In the future, this is likely to involve the establishment of a new permitting agency and processes to streamline and expedite permitting for strategic projects for minerals required to secure Europe’s mineral supply.

 [ Back to top ]